 - Notify us if your project changes

-If your project changes, submit your request for a grant change.
-Any changes in the project must be requested through the Request for Grant Change form.
-Your request is due at least 30 days prior to the project start date.
+If any element of your project changes, submit your request for a grant change, using the Request for Grant Change form.
+Your request is due at least 30 days before the project start date.
 Awards may be revised or revoked if changes are unacceptable.
-Unless there are special circumstances, a request to change an artist/company is rarely accepted and approved (please contact Nikki Estes at 404.874.7244 x816 to discuss these conditions).
+Unless there are special circumstances, a request to change an artist/company is rarely accepted and approved (please contact Nikki Estes at 404-874-7244 ext.
+816 to discuss these conditions).

 - Use credit line and logos

-It is required to give South Arts and the National Endowment for the Arts appropriate credit in your programs and publicity materials.
-You must use both logos in your publicity materials (copies must be included with your Final Report).
-For all print materials and electronic marketing (i.e., brochures, programs, flyers, websites, and other promotional materials), the following credit line should be used:
+You must give South Arts and the National Endowment for the Arts appropriate credit in your programs and publicity materials.
+You must use both logos in your publicity materials and provide copies of these materials with your Final Report.
+For all print materials and electronic marketing (i.e., brochures, programs, flyers, websites, and other promotional materials), please use the following credit line:

 “This performance [or other activity] is funded in part by a grant from South Arts in partnership with the National Endowment for the Arts and [your State Arts Agency].”